RevealBi/Documentation/en/developer/java-sdk/export-server-side.md

    ```

-4. Initialize Reveal setting the directory where you extracted the zip file, similar to the following code snippet:
+4. While initializing Reveal, set the directory where you extracted the zip file.
+Should be similar to the following code snippet:

 ```java
 String exportToolDir = "<dir>";